 Now fold in the flour, cocoa powder, baking soda, and chocolate chips.
 Mix only until you no longer see dry spots.

-Use a 1-inch cookie scoop or tablespoon to shape the cookies, adding them to the parchment-lined baking sheets as you go.
+Use a 1-inch cookie scoop or about 3/4 of a tablespoon to shape the cookies, adding them to the parchment-lined baking sheets as you go.
 There should be a couple of inches between them, as they will spread a little.

 Bake in the 375°F preheated oven just until they’re solid, about 10 minutes.